-On June 4, 2013, the County approved General Plan and zoning amendments for the Napa Pipe site to allow 700 to 945 housing units on a 43.5-acre portion of the site, as shown in Figure H-1-5.
-The approved project includes 304 multifamily units (202 permitted by right) that must be constructed at a minimum of 20 dwelling units per acre, consistent with the default minimum density established by California Government Code section 65583.2(c)(3).
-The remaining units may be constructed at densities up to 20 units per acre (plus any permitted density bonus) after approval of design guidelines and a development plan.
+On June 4, 2013, the County approved zoning for the Napa Pipe site, to allow 700 to 945 housing units, including 304 multifamily units at a minimum of 20 dwelling units per acre consistent with the default minimum densities established by California Government Code section 65583.2(c)(3).
+Two-hundred and two multifamily units may be built by right, and the remainder may be constructed upon approval of a use permit or development agreement.
 The Napa Pipe site is also approved for a 150-unit senior housing facility.
-The County is in the process of negotiating a development agreement that will require the developer to provide land and improvements necessary to construct 140 units of low- and very low-income housing and 50 units of moderate-income housing.
+The County has executed a development agreement that requires that developer to provide land and improvements necessary to construct 140 units of low- and very low-income housing, and 50 units of moderate-income housing.
+[Note to readers: the County anticipates adopting the development agreement update].